Edenmore

 Edenmore is a locality and townland within Raheny on the Northside of Dublin, Ireland, with several housing developments and a mid-size municipal park.
 It lies within the Dublin 5 postal district.

 History

 Edenmore was developed by Dublin Corporation in the early 1960s on two of Raheny's townlands, then largely empty.
-While it is part of Raheny and shown in addresses as Edenmore, Raheny, it has, with its own schools, small shopping centre, Roman Catholic church, health centre, youth centre, football and boxing clubs, a quite distinct identity.
+While it is part of Raheny and shown in addresses as "Edenmore, Raheny", it has its own schools, a small shopping centre, Roman Catholic church, health centre, youth centre, football and boxing clubs, and a quite distinct identity.

 Location and access

 Edenmore is bordered by the Ayrfield part of Coolock across the Tonlegee Road to the north, Coolock proper to the north west, Harmonstown west, the core of Raheny to the south and south east, and Donaghmede and Kilbarrack to the north east and east.

 Edenmore is serviced by the Dublin Bus routes, 27, 27A and 104.
 Raheny and Harmonstown DART stations are also both short walking distances away.